Indira Gandhi: International reaction

 Gandhi's death was mourned worldwide.
 World leaders condemned the assassination and said her death would leave a 'big emptiness' in international affairs.
 In Moscow, Soviet President Konstantin Chernenko sent condolences, "The Soviet people learned with pain and sorrow about the untimely death in a villainous assassination of the glorious daughter of the great Indian people, a fiery fighter for peace and security of peoples and a great friend of the Soviet Union".
-President Ronald Reagan, along with Secretary of State George Shultz, visited the Indian Embassy to sign a book of condolences and expressed his 'shock, revulsion, and grief' over the assassination.
-42nd vice president of the United States Walter Mondale called Gandhi 'a great leader of a great democracy' and deplored 'this shocking act of violence'.
+US President Ronald Reagan, along with Secretary of State George Shultz, visited the Indian Embassy to sign a book of condolences and expressed his 'shock, revulsion, and grief' over the assassination.
+British Prime Minister Margaret Thatcher stated "I will miss Mrs Indira Gandhi very much indeed", and travelled to New Delhi to attend Gandhi’s funeral.
+Former vice president Walter Mondale called Gandhi 'a great leader of a great democracy' and deplored 'this shocking act of violence'.

 Asian, African, and European leaders mourned Gandhi as a great champion of democracy and leader of the Non-Aligned Movement expressed its 'deepest grief' and called the killing a 'terrorist' act.
 South Korean President Chun Doo-hwan, said Gandhi's death meant the 'loss of a great leader to the whole world.'
 Yugoslav President Veselin Đuranović, Pakistani President Mohammad Zia ul-Haq, Italian President Sandro Pertini, Pope John Paul II at the Vatican, and French President François Mitterrand condemned the killing.
 At the United Nations, the General Assembly paused during its work as shocked delegates mourned the death.
 Assembly President Paul Lusaka of Zambia postponed a scheduled debate and hastily organised a memorial meeting.